dalmo1991/superflexPy/doc/elements_list.rst

 - linker
 - transparent element

-In addition, customized connectors have been implemented to achieve a specific model design.
+In addition, customized connectors have been implemented to achieve specific model designs.
 These customized elements are listed in this section.

 Flux aggregator (GR4J)
 **********************